DeclerckLouis/iac/scripts/README.md

 ### Pre-requisites
 **IMPORTANT**: Some pre-requisites are required (or recommended) before running the script:
 - The machine should have a static IP address.
+- **At the moment, i haven't gotten it to work with more than 1 DNS server.**
 ```yaml
 network:
   ethernets: